StepicOrg/Stepik-API/examples/external-reports/README.md

 Report will be put in ``./pdf/course-{course_id}-item-report.pdf``

 **Note:** Since course submissions can be extremely large, it it recommended to put the file ``course-{course_id}-submissions.csv`` in the folder ``./cache/``

+## Video Report
+To build the video report for course with course_id, you should launch in the command line.

+    python video_report.py --course course_id

+or

+    python video_report.py -c course_id

+Report will be put in ``./pdf/course-{course_id}-video-report.pdf``